laurencedawson/sync-for-reddit/README.md

 	- Optimise the post adapter
 	- Update icon in CasualActivity to be "up"

-### Monet
-	- Build a new theme manager
-	- Hook up night mode
-	- SelftextPreviewHolder needs updating to Monet
-	- Add a new section to themes "Content highlight color"

 ### Basics
 	- Hook up messaging
 	- Hook up moderator
 	- Hook up profiles

-### Performance
-	- Switch videos to their own view type
-	- Unify SubView and ProfileView

 ### New toolbar
 	- Add droop down to the small toolbar